Breaking the Silence on Menarche: Why We Must Talk About First Periods

 Studies show that up to 37% of adolescent girls experience heavy menstrual bleeding (also known as menorrhagia) during their first cycles.
 For some, it’s a sudden, soaking event that happens in the middle of school, on the bus, or during gym class—with no warning and no support.

 For girls who flood, it’s not just inconvenient—it can be traumatic.
-Many are left frightened, ashamed, and confused, especially if they haven’t been properly prepared.
-If a girl doesn’t know what’s happening or what’s normal, her first experience of menstruation can be one of fear, isolation, or even embarrassment—instead of an empowered rite of passage.
+Even though their cycles will likely even out in a few months, many are left frightened, ashamed, and confused, especially if they haven’t been properly prepared.
+If a girl doesn’t know what’s happening, her first experience of menstruation can be one of fear, isolation, or even embarrassment—instead of an empowered rite of passage.

 Painful Periods Are Common But Shouldn’t be Ignored

 Many young girls are taught to accept period pain as a fact of life.
 But extreme cramps, nausea, and debilitating discomfort are not normal and may indicate underlying issues like dysmenorrhea, endometriosis, or hormonal imbalances.
-The good news?
-There are natural ways to reduce period pain and inflammation without resorting to medications alone.
+Parents, educators, and medical professionals can help.

 Tips to Reduce Period Pain Naturally